Novpa/Employee-Linked-List/readme.md

 This is what you give me

-# Employee Data Management System in C
+# Employee Data Management in Linked List

 ## Overview